crisprVerse/Tutorials/Design_CRISPRa/README.md

 Next, we annotate our candidate gRNAs to assess quality.
-There are several functions in `crisprDesign` that provide annotation for features that are nonspecific to CRISPRa, for which we refer the reader to the [CRISPRko design with Cas9](https://github.com/crisprVerse/Tutorials/tree/master/Design_CRISPRko_Cas9) tutorial for more information.
+There are several functions in `crisprDesign` that provide annotation for features that are not specific to CRISPRa, for which we refer the reader to the [CRISPRko design with Cas9](https://github.com/crisprVerse/Tutorials/tree/master/Design_CRISPRko_Cas9) tutorial for more information.
 The sections below will cover annotation